 Race can mean a person’s colour, nationality, ethnicity or citizenship.
 It’s a protected characteristic in law under the Equality Act 20101 in England, Scotland and Wales, and the Race Relations Order 19972 in Northern Ireland.
-This means it’s illegal to discriminate against someone or treat them differently because of their race.
+This means it’s illegal to discriminate against someone, or treat them differently, because of their race.
 It’s important to remember that someone’s ethnicity or national origin may not be the same as their current nationality.
 For example, someone may have Indian national origins and be living in Britain with a British passport.

 Race also includes different ethnic and racial groups.
 This means a group of people who all share the same protected characteristic of ethnicity or race.
-Examples of racial groups include Black Britons, British Asians, British Sikhs, British Jews, Romany Gypsies and Irish Travellers.2
+General examples of racial groups include White British, Black British, British Asians, British Sikhs, British Jews, Romany Gypsies and Irish Travellers.3

 Racial discrimination or racism is when someone is treated differently because of their race, ethnicity, nationality or colour.
 Any type of racism or racial discrimination is abusive and distressing for children and young people who experience or witness it.
-If someone commits a crime against you because of your race it is considered a hate crime and against the law.
+If someone commits a crime against you because of your race it is considered a hate crime and is against the law.
 Instances of bullying that are racially motivated but not a crime are considered racist incidents.

 Types of racism and racial discrimination

 Racism, racial discrimination and racial bullying can take many forms and children and young people may experience more than one type of racism.
 For example, a young person experiencing racial bullying in school could also be sent abusive comments online, and face racial discrimination at their workplace.
 Racism can also happen alongside other forms of discrimination or abuse.

 Racism or racial discrimination can include: